johnhowes/lynx-whiskers/README.md

 have a realm, starting with a configured base realm, and adding the path to the folder and the name of the template (if not index).
 If a relative realm is specified, it should be completed with the configured base realm.
 If an absolute realm is specified, it should be used instead.
-Scope and for should use the same rules with baseRealm.
+Scope and for should use the same rules with rootRealm.